Costa Rica

 Inflation and rising interest rates coupled with lower economic global growth are expected to affect Costa Rica this year.
 The depreciation of the colon against the dollar and a divided parliament may further limit growth.
 On the flip side, the economy has made up for the losses in 2020.

-Range of Requirements
+Range of Requirement

 Financial statements must account for business generated inside Costa Rica.
 For business transactions carried out with affiliated entities, transfer pricing studies are necessary.
 Investments in local companies must comply with regulations for anti-money laundering, anti-drug trafficking, and anti-terrorism.
 Any branch office must have a local attorney-in-fact.
 The main office runs the risk of being held responsible for the branch’s activities.